Is This Journal Article Scholarly or Peer Reviewed

 Scholarly articles are written by researchers and intended for an audience of other researchers.
 Scholarly writers may assume that the reader already has some understanding of the topic and its vocabulary.

 Search for a journal title in the library’s Journals list.
-Titles that are peer reviewed will have a small graduation cap icon and the words Peer Reviewed under the title.
+Titles that are peer reviewed will have a small purple icon of an eye above an open book with the words Peer-Reviewed next to it.

 If you don’t find a journal in the list as described above, you can consult the UlrichsWeb database.
-It includes information on journals that are not owned by UNR, so you might want to check a journal title there before you make an Interlibrary Loan request.
-When you search for a journal title in the database, you will see a small black and white referee icon.
+It includes information on journals that are not owned by the University, so you might want to check a journal title there before you make an Interlibrary Loan request.
+When you search for a journal title in this database, you will see a small black and white referee icon.
 This indicates that the journal is peer reviewed.
 You can also check the journal publisher's website.
-It should indicate whether articles go through a peer review process on a page that contains instructions for authors.
+It should indicate whether articles go through a peer-review process on a page that contains instructions for authors.